This page is currently under active development and may contain incomplete content or experience instability.

 4. QDiana - AI Education System & AGI Politician (QCaaS/QCaaP)

 QDiana is an ambitious project that merges an AI-powered education platform with an AGI Politician for modeling governance.
-It’s envisioned as the world’s most advanced polymath AI tutor and advisor.
+It’s designed as an advanced polymath AI tutor and advisor.

 Education Features: